DHS still can’t identify all separated families from zero tolerance: IG audit

 The Trump administration still can’t say how many illegal immigrant children were separated from their parents during last year’s zero tolerance border fiasco, and wasn’t even prepared to figure out how to reunite them at the time it enacted the policy, the Homeland Security inspector general concluded in a new report this week.

+Investigators said they were able to spot nearly 1,400 cases where separations might have occurred, but never showed up in Homeland Security’s tracking systems.

-Worse yet, the goal of zero tolerance — ending catch-and-release of illegal immigrant families — was a failure, the inspector general said.
+And just as disappointing is that the pain was for naught, the audit said, because the goal — ending catch-and-release of illegal immigrant families — didn’t happen.

 The report revealed that the administration tested a zero tolerance policy in one region in 2017, and should have known its systems weren’t up to the challenge of tracking the families, but went ahead anyway.